Chunjee/unit-testing.ahk/README.md

 ## Installation

-In a terminal or command line:
+In a terminal or command line navigated to your project folder:
 ```bash
 npm install unit-testing.ahk
 ```